 The masala omelet sandwich is a quick snack in most homes and a favorite on long distance trains that travel across India.
 Street omelet stalls sprinkle a little chaat masala on the finished dish and serve them piping hot from their well-worn cast iron flat pans.

-Onions, tomato, coriander leaves and green serano chillis are the usual suspects in a traditional masala omelet, but feel free to add bell peppers in very small quantities, or omit tomatoes altogether.
+Onions, tomato, coriander leaves and green serrano chiles are the usual suspects in a traditional masala omelet, but feel free to add bell peppers in very small quantities, or omit tomatoes altogether.
 Just add a couple of slices of buttered bread and you've got yourself a hearty morning meal in a matter of minutes.

-- 2-3 small green chillis (such as Thai bird chilies) slit lengthwise
+2 to 3 small green chiles (such as Thai bird chiles) slit lengthwise

 Whisk the eggs with a pinch of salt.
 Add chili powder, ciilantro, chilies, onion, and tomato.
 Whisk until aerated and frothy, about 2 minutes.

 Heat 1/2 tablespoon oil in a heavy-bottomed non-stick 10-inch skillet, over medium heat until shimmering.
 Gently pour in half the omelette mixture in and fry over medium heat until the bottom is set and golden brown, about 1 minute.
 Flip over gently and fry until second side is golden brown, about a minute longer.
 Slide onto a plate and keep warm.
 Repeat with remaining oil and egg mixture.
 Serve immediately.

 Heavy-bottomed non-stick 10-inch skillet, bowl for whisking

 |Nutrition Facts (per serving)|

 |Total Fat 16g||21%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|